-EUR 20 billion has been assigned to the special purpose budget managed by the French State Participations Agency (Agence des Participations de l'Etat) for recapitalization purposes by way of equity (semi-equity financings are still to be confirmed).
+Equity EUR 20 billion has been assigned to the special purpose budget managed by the French State Participations Agency (Agence des Participations de l'Etat) for recapitalization purposes by way of equity (semi-equity financings are still to be confirmed).
 This is to support companies deemed strategic enterprises and considered vulnerable because of the COVID-19 crisis, in particular those in the aeronautics and automotive sector.
 The State Participations Agency is tasked with ensuring that the companies benefiting from these recapitalization measures fully integrate social, societal and environmental responsibility goals into their strategy.
-This recapitalization scheme does not, however, create an effectively binding additional "environmental counterparty" for such companies.

-The French minister of the budget allows companies experiencing difficulties to defer payment of the balance of the CIT 2019 until 30 June 2020, for the fiscal year ending from 31 December 2019 to 29 February 2020.
+This recapitalization scheme does not, how ever, create an effectively binding additional "environmental counterparty" for such companies.
+Taxation Corporate income tax The French minister of the budget allows companies experiencing difficulties to defer payment of the balance of the CIT 2019 until 30 June 2020, for the fiscal year ending from 31 December 2019 to 29 February 2020.
 This deadline is extended to 31 July 2020 for companies whose fiscal year ends on 31 March 2020.
 The payment for the CIT instalment due on 15 June is deferred until 30 June.
 For the companies that have previously requested the deferral of payment of the CIT instalment for March for three months, the June CIT instalment is suspended until September.

-For large companies (i.e., with more than 5,000 employees or an annual turnover exceeding EUR 1.5 billion) and groups, these extensions of payment limits are conditioned upon the absence of dividend distribution and share buybacks until the end of 2020, and upon the absence of subsidiaries in a non cooperative state territories (ETNC)

-The deferral of payment of social contributions for June, (as for the previous months) can be requested, partially or totally, to the URSSAF (the French Social Security Administration).

-As for the previous months, companies may also request the deferral of the payment of the payroll tax for June, by filling out a form on the website impôt.gouv.fr.

-For large companies (i.e., with more than 5,000 employees or an annual turnover exceeding EUR 1.5 billion) and groups, these extensions of payment limits are conditioned upon the absence of dividend distribution and share buybacks until the end of 2020, and upon the absence of subsidiaries in a non cooperative state territories (ETNC).
+For large companies (i.e., with more than 5,000 employees or an annual turnover exceeding EUR 1.5 billion) and groups, these extensions of payment limits are conditioned upon the absence of dividend distribution and share buybacks until the end of 2020, and upon the absence of subsidiaries in a non cooperative state territories (ETNC) Social security/Employment/Wage taxes/PersonalIncome Tax As for the previous months, companies may also request the deferral of the payment of the payroll tax for June, by filling out a form on the website impôt gouv.fr.
+For large companies (i.e., with more than 5,000 employees or an annual turnover exceeding EUR 1.5 billion) and groups, these extensions of payment of social contributions for June, (as for the previous months) can be requested, partially or totally, to the URSSAF (the French Social Security Administration).
+As for the previous months, companies may also request the deferral of the payment of the payroll tax for June, by filling out a form on the website impôt gouv.fr.
+For large companies (i.e., with more than 5,000 employees or an annual turnover exceeding EUR 1.5 billion) and groups, these extensions of payment limits are conditioned upon the absence of dividend distribution and share buybacks until the end of 2020, and upon the absence of subsidiaries in a non cooperative state territories (ETNC).&lt;